1 1/4 cup graham cracker crumbs

 Dissolve the cornstarch in 3 tablespoons of pomegranate juice

-In a saucepan, over medium heat, bring the remaining 1/2 cup pomegranate juice, orange liqueur and sugar to a boil Stir in the cornstarch mixture and heat, stirring constantly until everything thickens.
-Stir in the pomegranate arils and orange zest.
+In a saucepan, over medium heat, bring the remaining 1/2 cup pomegranate juice and sugar to a boil Stir in the cornstarch mixture and heat, stirring constantly until everything thickens.
+Stir in the pomegranate arils.
 Pour everything into a bowl and set the bowl inside a larger bowl that contains ice water.

 Stir to cool.
 Spread over the top of your chilled cheesecake.
 Chill an additional 2 hours or more.